-And now take notice of the explanation; "To appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning;" there it is "The oil of joy for mourning."
+And now mark the explanation; "To appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning;" there it is; "The oil of joy for mourning."
 I shall presently bring another scripture or two to prove that this oil means the gospel of the grace of God.
 I dare not here stop to enlarge upon the various uses to which oil is put, or the various senses in which it is spoken of figuratively in the Scriptures; still I must give an instance or two.
-Just look at the one I have now quoted; "The oil of joy for mourning."
+Just mark the one I have now quoted; "The oil of joy for mourning."
 Here is a sinner brought into the house of mourning, clothed with sackcloth, and feeling he is a poor mourning creature, mourning after mercy, mourning after Christ, mourning after God, mourning after his election of God, mourning after God's presence; he is a poor mourning creature; there he is; but when the gospel comes, when the Lord comes and meets with him, there he is as it were half dead; and the Lord pours in oil and wine; and this oil mollifies the wounds, takes away the pain; his pain is gone because his guilt is gone, his pain is gone because his diseases are gone, his pain is gone because he is out of danger; he sees that he is safe; and here is a Surety for him; like the good Samaritan with the man that fell among thieves, the good Samaritan undertook to be the surety; and so this poor sinner says, ah is it so?
-Is it possible that the Lord Jesus Christ is my Surety; that he has poured in this oil, this heavenly grace, and will pardon, and heal, and save me by his grace; and that that is not enough, but that he is my Surety; and the Holy Spirit is the witness thereof, who will never alter his testimonies; and that God the Father also is my Surety; for he has said, "In blessing I will bless you."
+Is it possible that the Lord Jesus Christ is my Surety; that he has poured in this oil, this heavenly grace, and will pardon, and heal, and save me by his grace; and that that is not enough, but that he is my Surety; and the Holy Spirit is the witness thereof, who will never alter his testimonies; and that God the Father also is my Surety; for he hath said, "In blessing I will bless thee."
 Ah then, my hearers, if we make a profession of religion, if we are going on to meet the Bridegroom; if we are going on to meet him at death, and at judgment; if we have a welcome to the wedding, and if we become guests there; we must take this oil with us; it must be precious faith in the Lord Jesus Christ that will enable us to take with us the gospel of the grace of God.
 Ah, my hearer, when you come before God, what can stand before him but his own truth?
 What will stand before him or can stand before him but his own Son?
-What can stand before him but his own testimonies?
-And who can stand before him but those that are brought to stand before him by the atonement of Christ?
-Those that are thus brought to stand before him by the righteousness of Christ, and by the order of his covenant; these are the persons that are prepared, they are ready, and they will go in with him to the wedding.
+What can stand before him but his own appointed sacrifice?
+What can stand before him but Christ's right-What can stand before him but his own testimonies?
+And eousnesss? who can stand before him but those that are brought to stand before him by the atonement of Christ?'
+Those that are thus brought to stand before him by the sacrifice of Christ, by the righteousness of Christ, and by the order of his covenant; these are the persons that are prepared, they are ready, and they will go in with him to the wedding.